About the RPP

 - Unpaid Invoice Compensation: IAM shall compensate IAM Governing and Core Members if they are owed outstanding monies by another IAM Governing or Core Member that has filed for bankruptcy or has ceased to exist.
 IAM Governing or Core Members must file a claim for Unpaid Invoice Compensation no later than 120 days past the date of its issuance for the invoice to be potentially eligible for Unpaid Invoice Compensation.
 Learn more about the specific provisions for the Unpaid Invoice Compensation benefit.

-- Outstanding Invoice Intervention Process: IAM Governing, Core, and Supplier Members are able to request IAM Staff intervention on any invoice greater than USD $3,000 owed by another IAM member provided that the alleged debt is at least 120 days old.
-Learn more about the Outstanding Invoice Intervention Process Process.
+- Outstanding Invoice Intervention Process: IAM Governing, Core, and Supplier Members are able to request IAM Staff intervention on any claim greater than USD $3,000 owed by another IAM member provided that the alleged debt is at least 120 days old.
+Learn more about the Outstanding Invoice Intervention Process.

 - Alleged Debtor List: IAM Governing, Core, and Supplier Members will now receive the IAM Alleged Debtor List each month, which details the IAM members who are allegedly delinquent on payments owed to other IAM members.
 Learn more about the Alleged Debtor List.